MushroomEternal/Releases/README.md

 Type %appdata% into your search button on your hotbar

 And then click on .minecraft

 And then click on mods

-And then drag in Mod into your mods folder
+And then drag into mods folder

+Info
 ------------------------------------------------------------------------------------------------------

 6.commands: /ahf to open the menu /bind ahf ( keybind to open menu )